fuchsia-programming/charts/INSTALL.md

 This project has not been tested on Windows based Operating Systems.

-To help out and get started on Windows I recommend you install [Strawberry Perl](http://strawberryperl.com/) and also install Ruby 2.5 with the [RubyInstaller](https://rubyinstaller.org/).
+To help out and get started on Windows I recommend you install [Strawberry Perl](http://strawberryperl.com/) or try using [ActivePerl](https://www.activestate.com/activeperl) and also install Ruby 2.5 with the [RubyInstaller](https://rubyinstaller.org/).

+You should use the [Get-FileHash](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-filehash?view=powershell-6)
+ PowerShell utility to check the integrity of both Strawberry Perl and the RubyInstaller.

 ## Linux